NVIDIA/Maya-ACE/docs/buildandtest.md

 1. Environment Setup:
     - No additional steps should be required.
 CMake should automatically detect the CUDA Toolkit if it is installed in the standard location.
     - If you have multiple CUDA versions installed or custom install process, you can specify the version to use by setting the `CUDA_PATH` environment variable.
+    - **NOTE:** Please remove other versions of CUDA if you have multiple CUDA versions installed.

     ```powershell
     # Example: CUDA 12.9